npatwari/tx_rx_processing/README.md

 This tutorial goes step-by-step through the process of transmitting and receiving a narrowband digitally modulated packet over the air in [POWDER](https://powderwireless.net/).

 First, a big picture view of the software we use to run this tutorial.
 We create a modulated packet signal in Python, and save it as a file.
-We start a shout-long-measurement experiment on POWDER with two (or potentially more) SDR nodes, and specify a quiet and available frequency band to operate in.
+We start a shout-long-measurement experiment on POWDER with two (or potentially more) SDR nodes, and specify a quiet (at the moment) and available frequency band to operate in.
 We use the Shout framework to automate TX/RX operations across multiple POWDER SDR nodes, specifying the particular parameters for our experiment in a JSON file.
 The shout framework allows us to transmit from one node, and receive at all of the other nodes; and then to iteratively switch the transmitting node (and receiving nodes).
 After Shout runs, we collect a file with the receivers' complex baseband sampled signals.
 Finally we use Python to run the receiver, observe the received signal, and demodulate the data.

 This tutorial assumes you have an account on [POWDER](https://powderwireless.net/) and that you're logged in.